OpenMPT/openmpt/include/r8brain/README.md

 are two macros available: `R8B_PFFFT` and `R8B_PFFFT_DOUBLE`.
-The first macro enables PFFFT that works in single-precision resolution, thus limiting the overall resampler's precision to 24-bit sample rate conversions (for mission-critical professional audio applications, using the `R8B_PFFFT` is not recommended as its peak error is quite large).
+The first macro enables PFFFT that works in single-precision resolution, thus limiting the overall resampler's precision to 24-bit sample rate conversions (for mission-critical professional audio applications, using the `R8B_PFFFT` macro is not recommended as its peak error is quite large).
 The second macro enables PFFFT implementation that works in double-precision resolution, making use of SSE2, AVX, and NEON intrinsics, yielding precision that is equal to both Intel IPP and Ooura FFT implementations.

-To use the PFFFT, define the `R8B_PFFFT` or `R8B_PFFFT_DOUBLE` macro, compile and include the supplied `pffft.cpp` file, or the `pffft_double.c` file from the `pffft_double` folder, to your project build.
+To use the PFFFT, define the `R8B_PFFFT` or `R8B_PFFFT_DOUBLE` macro, compile and include the supplied `pffft.cpp` or `pffft_double/pffft_double.c` file to your project build.

     #define R8B_PFFFT 1